Skip to content

 • Product samples or gift packages for retail influencers

-The key is ensuring the exchange feels fair and valuable.
-A week's worth of fitness classes might be worth £100-200, but the content and exposure generated could far exceed this investment.
+The key is making the exchange feel fair and valuable.
+A week's worth of fitness classes might be worth £100-200.
+The content and exposure generated could far exceed that investment.

-Always establish clear expectations beforehand.
-Specify the number of posts, stories, or reviews you'd like, and agree on timelines and content guidelines.
-This prevents misunderstandings and ensures both parties benefit from the collaboration.
+Always set clear expectations beforehand.
+Specify how many posts, stories, or reviews you'd like.
+Agree on timelines and content guidelines too.
+This prevents misunderstandings and helps both parties benefit from the collaboration.

 Finding Local Influencers

-Local influencers often provide the best return on investment for SMEs because their audiences are geographically relevant to your business.
+Local influencers often give SMEs the best return on investment.
+Their audiences are geographically relevant to your business.
 Start your search by:

-Using location hashtags: Search Instagram and TikTok using hashtags like #LondonFoodie, #ManchesterFit, or #BrightonStyle to discover creators in your area.
+Using location hashtags: Search Instagram and TikTok using hashtags like #LondonFoodie, #ManchesterFit, or #BrightonStyle to find creators in your area.

-Checking competitor followers: Look at who's following and engaging with your competitors' social media accounts.
-These individuals might be interested in your offerings too.
+Checking competitor followers: Look at who follows and engages with your competitors' accounts.
+These people might want your offerings too.

 Exploring local Facebook groups: Many cities have Facebook groups for bloggers, influencers, and content creators.
-These communities often welcome collaboration opportunities.
+These communities often welcome collaboration.

-Visiting industry events: Attend local networking events, farmers markets, or trade shows where potential influencers might be creating content.
+Visiting industry events: Attend local networking events, farmers markets, or trade shows.
+Potential influencers may be creating content there.

 Remember to vet potential partners carefully.
-Review their content quality, engagement rates, and audience demographics to ensure alignment with your brand values and target market.
+Review their content quality, engagement rates, and audience demographics.
+Check they align with your brand values and target market.

 Finding Local Influencers

-Checking competitor followers: Look at who's following and engaging with your competitors' social media accounts
+Checking competitor followers: Look at who follows and engages with your competitors' accounts

 Exploring local Facebook groups: Many cities have Facebook groups for bloggers, influencers, and content creators